agilestacks/stack-apps/apps/python-flask/README.md

 4. Open a `Debug` and select a debug task: `Attach to running container` (see screenshot above)

-Once again: make sure you are running flask in with 'no-reload' option.
-Alternatively to the `Dockerfile`, auto-reload control flag `FLASK_RUN_RELOAD` can be declared in `k8s/deployment.yaml` as a pod env
+Important note: make sure you are running flask in with 'no-reload' option.
+In addition to the `Dockerfile`, auto-reload control flag `FLASK_RUN_RELOAD` can be declared in `k8s/deployment.yaml` as a pod env.

 You can now place a breakpoint `src/app.py`.
 The good method to debug `get_words()` is a good function.

-5. Open browser again (`CMD+Shift+P >> Run Task >> Open in browser`) and an endpoint event with your mouse, by moving mouse hover Rubik's cube
+5. Open your application in a web browser (`CMD+Shift+P >> Run Task >> Open in browser`) and trigger an endpoint event with your mouse, by moving mouse hover Rubik's cube

 <img src="docs/media/vscode-11.png" alt="Rubik's cube" width="525" />

-Hurray!

 # Conclusion

-That was a bit long, however we cowered a lot!
-Remote development and can be tricky to setup and often a complex task to do.
-If you do a microsevices then you might find yourself to solve same problem again and again.
+Congratulations!
+You have learned how to use Hub CLI, VS Code, and Skaffold to configure, deploy, and debug an application on Kubernetes.
+Superhub is designed to help developers deploy applications to Kubernetes without having to write & maintain infrastructure configuration code such as k8s manifests.
+Skaffold is a tool that helps simplify development and debugging in a local environment.
+The Visual Studio Code Kubernetes Tools extension provide code editing and debugging capabilities for your applications running on Kubernetes clusters.

-Follow up us in the next tutorial (Coming soon).
-We will show how to connect your applicaiton with the database component.
+In the next tutorial (coming soon), you can learn about how to connect your application with a database service.